 - Hay or straw (even if used as packing)

-Welcome week: Welcome Week is your opportunity to make friends, learn more about studying at the university and living in the country.
+Welcome Week: Welcome Week is your opportunity to make friends, and learn more about studying at the university and living in the country.
 You will be invited to attend a number of events throughout Welcome Week – some of which are optional and others compulsory.

-Travel to your institution: If you are staying near the university, there is shuttle service available.
-Else, you may choose to travel by trains or buses.
+Travel to your institution: If you are staying near the university, there is a shuttle service available.
+Else, you may choose to travel by train or buses.

 Can you work?
 Yes